conology/conventional-commits-demo/README.md

 # Conventional Commits 1.0.0
  ```
-feat: introduce a new feature

-Feat is our go to type.
-It is used to introduce new features into the code base.
-Relates to a minor version bump.
+feat: use feat, if in doubt

+Feat is also a good choice, if no other type fits your case
  ```